explainx.ainewsletter3.4k

 On May 12, 2026, OpenAI unveiled Daybreak—its vision to change how software is built and defended by pairing frontier AI models with agentic security workflows, trusted access controls, and a partner ecosystem spanning the cyber defense flywheel.

-This article breaks down what OpenAI is offering, who can access the most cyber-capable tiers, how Codex Security works in practice, and where the program fits alongside Anthropic's Claude Mythos Preview in the emerging landscape of AI-powered cyber defense.
+This article covers the full picture — what shipped in May, what expanded in June, how Codex Security works in practice, and where the program fits alongside Anthropic's Claude Mythos Preview.

 What Daybreak means (in OpenAI's words)